tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 Overall process
 -------------
-- The following steps are based on the linked comment with [an order of which timings to optimize when](https://github.com/integralfx/MemTestHelper/issues/87#issuecomment-2119254780)
+The following steps are based on this [comment with an order of which timings to optimize when](https://github.com/integralfx/MemTestHelper/issues/87#issuecomment-2119254780).
+Make sure you run extensive memory testing (i.e., several hours) between every variable change, so that you will know exactly what's causing issues at any point in time.

+First some preliminary steps:
 - turn PowerDown mode off before you start
 - turn Memory Fast Boot off (or set it to Slow Training on MSI) while overclocking
 - core/cache OC: get your processor core- and cache overclocks stable before you start on RAM.
 Alternatively, leave them until after you're done with RAM overclocking.
 Mixing them up gets very confusing fast.

+Next, find out which frequency to aim for:
+- raise your primary timings to tCL=20, tRCD=20 before you raise frequency so that tCL will not limit how high you can go
+- also lock down tRDRD=tWRWR=8; tWRRDs to 16-16; and tRRDs to 6-6 before you proceed.
+Otherwise I've seen some BIOSes raise these to unacceptable heights to compensate for higher frequencies, making you think such a frequency is OK when it's really not.
-- Memory Frequency CR2: see how far up in frequency your memory will go with Command Rate set to 2.
+- now see how far up in frequency your memory will go with Command Rate set to 2.
-- Memory Frequency CR1: see how far up in frequency your memory will go on CR1
+- then see how far up in frequency your memory will go on CR1.
+If on Asus, turn on trace centering before testing.
+If you're on a 4-DIMM board/setup, it's normal that high frequency CR1 is very hard.
-- choose CR1 or CR2 depending on results, prioritizing CR2 if it's 200+ MT/s higher than CR1, as a rule of thumb
+- next, choose CR1 or CR2 depending on your results, prioritizing CR2 if it's 200+ MT/s higher than CR1 as a basic rule of thumb

+Having settled on a frequency, we move on to the most important timings:
-- then do tRRDS/L + tFAW as it speeds up memory testing and is largely independent from all the other parameters
+- lower tRRDS/L + tFAW as it speeds up memory testing and is largely independent from all the other parameters.
+4-6-16 is usually a safe, performant setup for these
 - tCL should go next as many of the following timings depend on it
-- find good RTL/IOLs and lock them
+- find good RTL/IOLs and lock them.
+These depend on frequency and tCL.
+    - if you cannot train good RTLs/IOLs, optimize your ODT RTT skews to fix this
-- find the lowest possible tRCD/tRP
+- lower tRCD/tRP

+At this point you've locked down the main timings, but there's a few more gains to be had - mostly when it comes to loaded latency:
-- lower tWR/tRTP together, keeping tWR as twice the value of tRTP
+- lower tWR/tRTP together, keeping tWR at twice the value of tRTP
 - lower tCWL; this goes after tCL since tCWL depends on it
 - after tCWL is tightened, lower tWRRD-sg/dg.
 Note that tCWL and tWRRD are inter-dependent: tightening one makes it harder to tighten the other.
-- tRDRD, tWRWR
+- lower tRDRD and tWRWR
-- tRFC, tREFI can be optimized here.
-Note that they are very temperature sensitive, so stress test your GPU while testing RAM to raise chassis temperature to a realistic one (unless you have your GPU/RAM watercooled)
+- Finally, tRFC, tREFI can be optimized here, but doing them at earlier points works fine too.
+Note that they are very temperature sensitive, so stress test your GPU while testing RAM to raise chassis temperature to a realistic one (unless you have your GPU/RAM watercooled).
+These two timings are crucial for latency, which is what matters for 1% FPS lows in gaming.

-- stop here if satisfied, or try advanced techniques documented below if you want to take your OC further
+You can then stop here if you're satisfied, or try advanced techniques documented below if you want to take your OC further

 - TODO further document order of which advanced parameters to optimize, like RTLs-IOLs first, slopes near-last..